The Hollow Earth Theory and Underground Civilizations

 In his descriptions, he references allegedly entering the hollow interior of the Earth, which included mountains, lakes, and rivers as well as animals and vegetation.
-He also reports finding cities, civilization, and emissaries of the inner Earth civilization called Agartha.
+He also reports finding cities, civilizations, and emissaries of the inner Earth civilization called Agartha.

-Other individuals are also said to have explored these openings to inner earth, including William Reed, who wrote Phantom of the Poles in 1906.
+Other individuals are also said to have explored these openings to inner Earth, including William Reed, who wrote Phantom of the Poles in 1906.
 He supported the hollow Earth theory, but without the inner sun or interior shells.